WD24/Digital-Scale-RPi-pico/README.md

 In the main function int main()
 Initialize the struct for storing the data with:

-ScaleRawData reading; //initalize struct for reading data into
+ScaleRawData reading;

 To read the scale:

         scale_read(pio, sm, &reading); // Read scale data and process it

 This tells the pico to read the state machine's output FIFO and store the data in a struct.

     float distance;

     bool isImperial;

     bool isPositive;

-    // Raw measurement values used for conversion into useful data.
+These are raw measurement values used for conversion into useful data.

     float millimeters;

     float inches;

-    //This is the converted data, into a useful format.
+This is the converted data, into a useful format.
 Depending on the scale's output one unit will be converted from the raw data and the other will be calculated by the pico.
-Inorder to find out if your scale is out putting metric or imperial data check the isImperial boolean.
+If you want to find out if your scale is out putting metric or imperial data check the isImperial boolean.

+The function scale_read() will store the data in a struct it also returns a value of 1 if the scale was read or 0 if there was no data to read.

+    int result = scale_read(pio, sm2, &reading);

+returns a 1 or 0.

 To acces the data:

     printf("%.2f mm   %.3f inches\n", reading.millimeters, reading.inches);

 This outputs both the millimetre and inch data to the serial console.

+    float Scale_Reading = reading.millimeters;

+This puts the data in to a float for further processing by your sketch